-Ireland, because of its geographical location as an island in the north-west of Europe, has quite a small biodiversity of plant and animals relative to larger mainland European countries.
-What is amazing is the number and variety of plants and animals that occur within confines of Dublin City.
+Ireland, because of its geographical location as an island in the northwest of Europe, has quite a small biodiversity of plants and animals relative to larger mainland European countries.
+What is amazing is the number and variety of plants and animals that occur within the confines of Dublin City.

 Dublin lies in the driest part of Ireland and urban infrastructure, with its concrete brick and stone, raises the temperature to give an urban microclimate, which is somewhat warmer than surrounding non-built up areas.

 The capital is very well endowed with rivers and streams.
 Starting on the north side, the Santry river flows into what is quaintly known as Blue Lagoon, the strip of water between mainland and Bull Island.
 Not too far away is the Nanniken, which on its way to sea forms two lakes in former Guinness estate now known as St. Anne’s Estate, or People’s Park, which also abuts Blue Lagoon.